Crime Prevention Through Environmental Design (CPTED)

 Designing Safer, More Resilient Communities

-Crime Prevention Through Environmental Design (CPTED) is a multidisciplinary approach to reducing crime and enhancing community wellbeing by shaping the built and natural environment.
+Crime Prevention Through Environmental Design (CPTED) is a multidisciplinary approach to reducing crime and enhancing community wellbeing by shaping the built and natural environment and encouraging positive use of spaces.
 Through thoughtful urban planning, architectural design, and environmental management, CPTED aims to discourage criminal behaviour before it occurs, reduce fear of crime, and foster a strong sense of community ownership.

 Why CPTED Matters